Martial arts: Late 19th to early 20th century

-The mid to late 19th century marks the beginning of the history of martial arts as modern sports developed out of earlier traditional fighting systems.
-In Europe, this concerns the developments of boxing, wrestling and fencing as sports.
-In Japan, the same period marks the formation of the modern forms of judo, jujutsu, karate, and kendo (among others) based on revivals of old schools of Edo period martial arts which had been suppressed during the Meiji Restoration In 1882, Kano Jigoro established the Kodokan School of judo which began the sport of judo.
-Kano Jigoro had gathered the old knowledge of jujutsu before establishing his school of judo.
+The mid to late 19th century marks the beginning of martial arts as modern sports, developing out of earlier traditional fighting systems.
+In Europe, this included the development of boxing, wrestling and fencing as sports.
+In Japan, the same period marks the creation of modern judo, jujutsu, karate, and kendo based on earlier schools of martial arts which existed during the Edo period and which had been suppressed during the Meiji Restoration.
+In 1882, Kano Jigoro established the Kodokan School of judo, thus starting the sport of judo.
+Kano Jigoro had studied old forms jujutsu before establishing his judo school.

 Modern Muay Thai rules date to the 1920s.
 In China, the modern history of martial arts begins in the Nanjing decade (1930s) following the foundation of the Central Guoshu Institute in 1928 under the Kuomintang government.

 Western interest in Asian martial arts arises towards the end of the 19th century, due to the increase in trade between the United States with China and Japan.
 Relatively few Westerners actually practiced the arts, considering it to be mere performance.
 Edward William Barton-Wright, a railway engineer who had studied jujutsu while working in Japan between 1894 and 1897, was the first man known to have taught Asian martial arts in Europe.
 He also founded an eclectic style named Bartitsu which combined jujutsu, judo, wrestling, boxing, savate and stick fighting.

 Fencing and Greco-Roman wrestling was included in the 1896 Summer Olympics.
 FILA Wrestling World Championships and Boxing at the Summer Olympics were introduced in 1904.
 The tradition of awarding championship belts in wrestling and boxing can be traced to the Lonsdale Belt, introduced in 1909.